 6.2.2.
 For the Public Sector Unit i.e., PSU, which usually form a client base involved in tendering process, the issuance of Work Order / Purchase Order by these PSU’s are considered equivalent document for Order Acceptance & deemed acceptance of the Terms & Conditions specified in Clause 4 of this document.

 6.2.3.
 In such cases details of certification requirements shall be provided through the document Accredited Management System Process.

 6.3.
 Assessment Of Documents

 6.3.1.
 The assessment of the documents may be done before the scheduled Stage I audit or during the Stage I audit.
 It is preferable to receive and review the documents at least 4 days before the Stage I audit to provide a better focus on the scope of the audit.
-The adequacy of the management system documentation with respect to implementation is reviewed during the assessment and if found deficient appropriate comments are communicated to the auditee through Stage I report.
+The adequacy of the management system documentation concerning implementation is reviewed during the assessment and if found deficient appropriate comments are communicated to the auditee through Stage I report.

 6.3.2.
 The details of the audit schedule are planned and these are submitted to the Organization.